momntouslyfe/Co-Author/replit.md

 ## Overview

 Co-Author Pro is an AI-powered book writing platform built with Next.js 15 and Firebase, designed to assist authors from concept to completion.
 It offers AI-assisted topic research, blueprint generation, and interactive chapter-by-chapter writing.
 The platform supports a hybrid monetization model (PAYG and subscriptions), an affiliate system, and an integrated blog.
 It leverages Google's Gemini AI via Genkit for all AI operations, Firebase Authentication for user management, and Firestore for data persistence.
 The user interface is crafted with shadcn/ui and styled using Tailwind CSS.
 A key ambition is to provide an authoritative, well-researched, and credible writing experience without fabricating data or citations.
-An administrative panel allows for centralized API key management, user management, and global application settings, enhancing security and operational control.
+An administrative panel allows for centralized API key management with test-before-save functionality, user management, and global application settings, enhancing security and operational control.

 ## User Preferences